WhiteflagProtocol/whiteflag-api/docs/md/modules.md

 * `server.js`: the module that opens the network connections and connects the routes and methods to the correct handlers in the endpoints modules
 * `blockchains.js`: the module that implements the blockchain abstraction layer, and handles all requests to the configured blockchains
 * `datastores.js`: the module that implements the datastores abstraction layer, and handles all requests to the configured databases

+## Common modules

+Common modules in `lib/_common` are used for function and class definitions shared by multiple modules across the project.
+Common modules may not require other project modules outside `lib/_common` to function.
+Submodules may also have a `_common/` subdirectory, and a `_static/` subdirectory for static data.

 ## Endpoints modules